lucaong/submachine/README.md

 and to (e.g. `{ on: "open", from: "locked", to: "unlocked" }` meaning than on event "open" the state transitions from "locked" to "unlocked").
 It defines a method with the same name as the event, that triggers the transition to the "to" state if called when in the "from" state.
 More than one transition can be defined from the same event.
 Transitions are evaluated in order, so in case more than one transition applies, only the first one gets triggered.
+In addition to the required `from`, `to`, and `on` options, it is possible to pass an `if` option specifying a condition that needs to be satisfied in order for the transition to occur.
+The value of this option can be either a function or a string.
+If it is a string, the instance method with that name is evaluated.
+In any case, the condition is evaluated in the scope of the instance.

 ### onEnter